M1gu3l0001/InstaOSINT/README.md

 Windows: Double-click on the executable

-Obs: **You need to put your username and password on the config.ini file**, if your password contains a hashtag(#), please, use the password inside double-quotes
+Warning: **You need to put your username and password on the config.ini file**, if your password contains a hashtag(#), please, use the password inside double-quotes

 Fuctions: